(one synonym : Utetheisa dorsifusa Prout, 1920)

 The adult moth is superficially similar to Utetheisa lotrix, but there are subtle anatomical differences, and the pattern of red and black spots is different.
-In particular, there are four or five red spots with grey outlines along the hind margin of each forewing, although the final tornal spot can degenerate to just the grey outline.
+In particular, there are four or five red spots with grey outlines along the hind margin of each forewing, although the final red tornal spot can degenerate into just the grey outline.
 Also the males have a fold along the hind margin of each hindwing covered in hairs which appears to hold a pheromone.

 The eggs are laid singly on a foodplant leaf, often on the midrib.

 The eggs are white squashed spheres with a microscopic hexagonal grid on the surfsace.

 The species occurs widely in the Indo-Australian region, including :

 Note that this is a different species from Utetheisa pulchella (Linnaeus, 1758), which occurs mainly in the northern hemisphere.